kubernetes-sigs/gateway-api/geps/gep-1709/index.md

 need to make sure we have buy-in from multiple stakeholders with different implementations that are implementing those features.

-### High Level Profiles
+### High-Level Profiles

-We originally started with two high level profiles:
+We originally started with two high-level profiles:

-- `Layer4`
+* `Layer4`
-- `Layer7`
+* `Layer7`

-However the overwhelming feedback from the community was to go a step down and define profiles at the level of each individual API (e.g. `HTTPRoute`, `TCPRoute`, `GRPCRoute`, e.t.c.).
+However, the overwhelming feedback from the community was to go a step down and define profiles at the level of each individual API (e.g. `HTTPRoute`, `TCPRoute`, `GRPCRoute`, e.t.c.).
 One of the main reasons for this was that we already have multiple known implementations of Gateway API which only support a single route type (`UDPRoute`, in particular as it turns out).

-We may consider in the future doing some of these higher level profiles if there's a technical reason or strong desire from implementers.
+We may consider in the future doing some of these higher-level profiles if there's a technical reason or strong desire from implementers.

 ## Graduation Criteria